StressOverflow/robot_with_ds4_controller/README.md

 https://github.com/chrippa/ds4drv.git

+# Future improvements ✔️

+- [ ] Parameters.
+The maximum speed of the robot in each of the maneuvers should be modifiable without the need to recompile the code.
+Other types of parameters of interest would also be added.
+- [ ] "Dead-man" button.
+The controller should only work if one of the buttons is held down, as a safety feature.
+- [ ] Feedback.
+The controller should notify the user when it is ready to operate the robot, either with lights or vibration, as well as the output of the terminal.
+- [ ] Kobuki dedicated branch.
+Although the package is designed for any robot, a specific branch for the Kobuki TurtleBot would allow it to use its resources, such as the speaker or the LEDs, to emit signals and feedback to the user.

 ## About

 This is a project made by the [StressOverflow], a student group from the [Universidad Rey Juan Carlos].